-Family and friends of Taylor King founded Taylor’s Tale in Charlotte, North Carolina, after Taylor was diagnosed with infantile Batten disease in 2006.
+Family and friends of Taylor King founded Taylor’s Tale after Taylor was diagnosed with CLN1 disease, a form of Batten disease, in 2006.

-Taylor’s Tale has no paid staff.
-We depend on the support of these dedicated board members and all of our volunteers, friends and donors to help us build a better future for the rare disease community.
+Our public charity has no paid staff.
+We depend on the support of these dedicated board members, advisory board members and all of our volunteers, friends and donors to help us build a better future for the rare disease community.

 Sharon King, President